astrovm/hosty/README.md

 The installer:

 - runs directly when the current account is root
-- otherwise uses `sudo`, falling back to `doas`
+- otherwise uses a working `sudo`, falling back to a working `doas`
 - downloads and validates Hosty before replacing an existing installation
 - installs the executable at `/usr/local/bin/hosty`
 - optionally configures automatic updates when `crontab` and a controlling terminal are available

 Without a controlling terminal, installation remains non-interactive and skips the automatic-update prompt.
-Configure it later with `hosty --autorun` as root.
+Privileged installation must already be allowed without a password.
+Configure automatic updates later with `hosty --autorun` as root.

 ## Usage